 Board of Directors

-Together with his business partner Kyle MacVean, Brad was a co-founder Harvest Solar in 2012.
 Throughout each of the past four Montana legislative sessions Brad has taken an active interest in helping move forward responsible policy that is good for the industry in this state.
-During the 2017 legislative session he took on the persona of ‘Solar Guy’ to help spread the word to Montanans from around the state and rally their support.
+During the 2017 legislative session he built the ‘Solar Guy’ brand and persona to help spread the word to Montanans from around the state and rally their support.
 This campaign showed him first hand just how excited the citizens of Montana are about renewable energy.

-Whether Brad is wiring panels on a roof; advocating for responsible legislation and public policy; or outside playing in the mountains, he is proud to say that he wakes up every day going to work for the sun.
+Whether Brad is wiring panels on a roof; advocating for responsible legislation and public policy; or outside playing in the mountains with his dog Brigsby, he is proud to say that he wakes up every day going to work for the sun.

 A Montana native, Brian manages the business development efforts for Ameresco, Inc. - an international Energy Services Company and Clean Tech Integrator.
 Ameresco focuses on Energy Savings Performance Contracting, Renewable Energy and Microgrid development, construction, and operation.
 Brian is a registered Professional Engineer, located in Helena, MT and has been working in energy conservation and renewable construction market for the past 22+ years.
 He’s a Mechanical Engineering graduate of Montana Tech and has advocated for efficiency and renewables in the Northwest throughout his career.